DKiloDesigns/CreatorFlow/docs/_blog_posts/2025-09-26_building_scalable_microservices_architecture_with_nextjs.md

 }
 ```

-### Next.js as API Gateway
+### CreatorFlow as API Gateway

-Next.js can also serve as an API gateway, routing requests to appropriate microservices:
+CreatorFlow can also serve as an API gateway, routing requests to appropriate microservices:

 ```typescript
 // api-gateway/pages/api/gateway/[...path].ts